 Narrated by a fifteen-year-old girl with a ruthless regard for truth, The Last Life is a beautifully told novel of lies and ghosts, love and honor.
 Set in colonial Algeria, and in the south of France and New England, it is the tale of the LaBasse family, whose quiet integrity is shattered by the shots from a grandfather's rifle.
 As their world suddenly begins to crumble, long-hidden shame emerges: a son abandoned by the family before he was even born, a mother whose identity is not what she has claimed, a father whose act of defiance brings Hotel Bellevue--the family business--to its knees.
 Messud skillfully and inexorably describes how the stories we tell ourselves, and the lies to which we cling, can turn on us in a moment.
-It is a work of stunning power from a writer to watch.

 "A phenomenally controlled tour de force . . .
 Every step feels stunningly sure. –Vogue

 "Haunting and evocative . . .
 Messud's is a novel rich in detail and warmly conveyed. . . .
 In its beautiful last pages, connections become crystalline, showing how we are linked in ways far deeper than religion, nationality or even blood-lines can delineate."-San Francisco Chronicle

 "Remarkable . . .
 Messud has written a very serious book-always original, intense, and gripping."-The New York Review of Books

 You have selected a product that is available for purchase only by a customer with an Educational Institution account.
 If you have an Educational Institution account, please sign out and sign back in using an Educational Institution account email address and password.

 For inquiries concerning bulk purchases for corporate use, sales incentives, or nonprofit sales, please email our Special Sales department at TradeSales@hmhco.com.